-According to a female student who stopped to talk with her on Jefferson Way, Roberta was planning on going to the cafeteria to get a hot fudge sundae.
+According to a female student who stopped to talk with her on Jefferson Way, Parks was planning on going to the cafeteria to get a hot fudge sundae.

 After some light conversation, the two said their goodbyes and continued on their journeys.

-At the time of her disappearance, Roberta was having mental health issues.
+At the time of her disappearance, Parks was having mental health issues.
 She was also going through relationship problems with her boyfriend.

 To make matters even worse, her father had recently suffered a heart attack.

 All in all, she was going through an extremely tough time.

 According to her doctors, the young woman was depressed, capable of running away, and at risk of suicide.

 Consequently, the authorities initially presumed that she had disappeared of her own accord.

 At the time, everyone was aware that women were going missing from Washington.
 However, the closest victim, Donna Manson, had vanished from a campus that was more than 200 miles north of Corvallis.
 It seemed unlikely that the predator who was targeting co-eds in the Seattle area would venture so far south.